 Whenever someone asks what destination surprised me the most, my answer is always Scotland.
 It was never a location high up on my list.
 In 2018 I was presented with the opportunity to visit and I accepted.
 I’m so glad I did because I loved it!
 In fact, I loved Scotland so much I went back the following year!

-I’ve been to Scotland twice and on each trip I like combine city and countryside.
-If you’re pressed for time but want to experience two very different sides of Scotland, Edinburgh and Isle of Skye are a great choice.
+I’ve been to Scotland twice and on each trip I like to combine city and countryside.
+If you’re pressed for time but want to experience two very different sides of Scotland, an Edinburgh to Isle of Skye road trip is a great choice.
 Read on for your Scotland road trip itinerary, and check out this post that covers how to have a successful road trip in Scotland.

 Scottish Heather